gianninasd/pegasus/README.md

 Pegasus
 ================
-A Java micro-service experiment, using Spring Boot, JPA and built with Gradle
+A Java micro-service experiment using Spring Boot, JPA and built with Gradle.
+Using MySQL 5.2 as the backing data store.

 ## Pre-requisites
 * Install Git 2.11.x